jwodder/read_version/README.rst

 ``read_variable`` only finds assignments that occur at the top level of the module, outside of any blocks.

-Only assignments of literal values are supported; assignments to ``__version__`` involving more complicated expressions will cause an error to be raised.
+Only assignments of literal values are supported; assignments to the searched-for variable involving more complicated expressions will cause an error to be raised.